-To this end, I’ve compiled a campaign character sheet.
+To this end, I've compiled a campaign character sheet.
 It's systemless and isn't genre-specific, but you can add or remove sections, depending on your needs.
 The DM can fill out the sheet first to cover what they're most interested in running, and then show it to the players to start a conversation.
 A group could fill it out at the same time, or fill it out during the week before a game and share the results with everyone before speaking face-to-face.
 Online-only groups can get to know a lot more about each other by sharing their results.

-The first section of the campaign sheet is expressly about the type of campaign desired: the system (as well as edition), power level, frequency of combat, setting, module, and level of cooperation expected from the PCs.
-You also get to express opinions on optional game elements like miniatures, open rolling, digital desktops, graphic descriptions, backstories, and so on.
-You might discover that there are things you would like to see during play that you hadn’t realized before.
-A DM might decide that there are certain elements they definitely don’t want to allow, and they can note those things before they send the sheet to the whole group.
+The first section of the campaign sheet covers the basic type of campaign desired: the system (as well as edition), power level, frequency of combat, setting, module, and level of cooperation expected from the PCs.
+You can also consider and record opinions on optional game elements like miniatures, open rolling, and background music.
+You might discover elements you would like to see during play that you hadn't realized before.
+A DM might decide that there are certain elements they definitely won't allow, and they can note those things before they send the sheet to the whole group.

 The next section is about the player characters.
 Do you want to have PCs advance quickly and use magic freely?
-Perhaps you’re hoping that magic will be rare and special, instead.
-You may want a local adventure, or a planar-hopping one, full of death and danger.
+Perhaps you're hoping that magic will be rare and special, instead.
+You may want a local adventure or a planar-hopping one.
 You may expect your character to die and to have backup sheets ready.
 Is a backstory needed or wanted?
 If you've had a DM murder all the NPCs who meant something to your character in the past, you can make it clear that you don't want to repeat that experience.